 But once again, God starts working through key people who recognize that there is a better alternative.
 John “the Baptist” was next in line to become the head Pharisee.
 He rejects this position of authority and starts baptizing people into a new system (actually the original system) of decentralized government where elders are kings of — protectors/providers for — their households and the people are ruled by God alone.
 People of the time could also choose Herod’s baptism where they paid taxes to Herod for his protection/provision and they went to Herod’s temples for their public education, welfare, social security, etc. When they came out of the Jordan river they were given a white stone with their ID (Social Security Number) so that the temples could identify them as one of Herod’s dependents.
 6

 Jesus came on the scene and also started spreading the good news of the “Kingdom of God.”
 As rightful and recognized king, he molded the government of Judea into one based on love and charity where volunteer ministers (priests/Levites) distributed charity to the needy.
 As the very real and recognized king, Jesus fired those in charge of Judea’s reserve banks and put his own people in charge (he turned over the tables/banks).
-The Pharisees hated loosing power and the millions of dollars that came to them through taxes.
+The Pharisees hated losing power and the millions of dollars that came to them through taxes.
 They conspired to kill Jesus so they could once again assume their position of authority and subterfuge.

 But the “good news” had already taken hold in people’s hearts and they no longer felt allegiance to a piece of land and its sacred symbols.
-They spread throughout the world the live in freedom under allegiance to God alone.
+They spread throughout the world to live in freedom under allegiance to God alone.

 Constant Battle Between Kingdom of God and Kingdom of Satan